Jai2305/Save_tabs/README.md

 # Save_tabs
-is and extension which lets you save tabs and urls so that u can access it anytime you want just in one click
+is an extension which lets you save tabs and urls so that u can access it anytime you want just in one click

 * For saving tabs